Simple living: Arts

 The term "bohemianism" describes a tradition of both voluntary and involuntary poverty by artists who devote their time to artistic endeavors rather than paid labor.
 The term was coined by the French bourgeoisie as a way to describe social non-conformists.
 Bohemians sometimes also expressed their unorthodoxy through simplistic art, for instance in the case of Amedeo Modigliani.
 Minimalistic art inspired "rebel" artistic movements into the 20th century.

-Positive attitudes towards living in poverty for the sake of art are becoming less common among young American artists.
-One recent graduate of the Rhode Island School of Design said "her classmates showed little interest in living in garrets and eating ramen noodles."

 Economics

 A new economics movement has been building since the United Nations Conference on the Human Environment in 1972, and the publications that year of Only One Earth, The Limits to Growth, and Blueprint for Survival, followed by Small Is Beautiful: Economics As If People Mattered in 1973.

 David Wann introduced the idea of "simple prosperity" as it applies to a sustainable lifestyle.
 From his point of view, "it is important to ask ourselves three fundamental questions: what is the point of all our commuting and consuming?
 What is the economy for?
 And, finally, why do we seem to be unhappier now than when we began our initial pursuit for rich abundance?"

 James Robertson's A New Economics of Sustainable Development inspired work of thinkers and activists who participate in his Working for a Sane Alternative network and program.
 According to Robertson, the shift to sustainability is likely to require a widespread shift of emphasis from raising incomes to reducing costs.

 The principles of the new economics, as set out by Robertson, are the following: